harness/developer-hub/kb/platform/harness-platform-faqs.md

 Users can choose not to run as root.
 For custom binaries, root access is not required, they can curl the binary and put it in the path.

-### How to hide Harness built-in roles (harness managed roles), and is it possible to hide account scope roles?
+### How can I hide Harness built-in roles (Harness managed roles), and is it possible to hide account scope roles?

 Enabling the flags (`PL_HIDE_PROJECT_LEVEL_MANAGED_ROLE` and `PL_HIDE_ORGANIZATION_LEVEL_MANAGED_ROLE`) will hide project and org scope roles.
 However, there is currently no way to hide account-level roles.
 This decision was not implemented due to the potential restriction that once we enable FF for the account, nobody will be able to see managed roles, including account admin.